A Schematic Definition of Quantum Polynomial Time Computability: Proof of the Key Lemma

-Quantum mechanics is known to prohibit duplicating unknown quantum states.
-However, it is possible to copy each classical string quantumly.
+Quantum mechanics in general prohibits us from duplicating unknown quantum states; however, it is possible to copy each classical string quantumly.
 We thus have the following quantum function $COPY_2$, which copies the content of the first $k$ qubits of any input.

 \begin{lemma} There exists a quantum function $COPY_2$ in $\hatsquareqp$ that satisfies the following condition: for any $k\in\nat^{+}$ and any $\qubit{\phi}\in\HH_{\infty}$,

 \end{lemma}